Wahaj-Developer/Data-Structures-Algorithms/README.md

 const arr = [1, 2, 3];
 arr.push(4); // Allowed!
 (Array contents can change)
 ```
+- let allows reassignment - Variables declared with let can be assigned new values after declaration

+- const prevents reassignment of the variable itself - Cannot assign a completely new value to a const variable

+- const allows mutation of object contents - For arrays and objects, the contents can be modified even though the variable binding is constant

+Conclusion: const makes the variable binding immutable, not the data it points to - use const for values that shouldn't be reassigned, and let when you need to change the variable's value entirely.

 ### 6. Undefined vs. Not Defined